OsmSharp/tiled-db/README.md

 # Usage

+## Replication application

 You can use the [replication console application](https://github.com/OsmSharp/tiled-db/tree/master/src/OsmSharp.Db.Tiled.Replication) to keep a local version up to date.
+Building a database can be done by running:

+     ./OsmSharp.Db.Tiled.Replication --build path/to/file.osm.pbf path/to/db-folder

+Updating the local data just by running:

+     ./OsmSharp.Db.Tiled.Replication --update path/to/db-folder

+ This will detect the timestamp from the data and start using hourly diffs if the data is too far behind (we assume you have downloaded a recent extract that's not more than a day behind).
+After the the hourly diffs are exhausted it will revert to minutes until the data is up to date.

+## Nuget Package

 Adding the database as a package to an existing .NET project is also possible:

     PM> Install-Package OsmSharp.Db.Tiled

-## Building a new database
+#### Building a new database

 The most common usecase is creating a new database from a stream of OSM objects.
 The following code will create a new database from an OSM PBF file: